Gaming Industry Outlook: Executive Sentiment Normalizes as Indicators Point to Deceleration

 Future Conditions Index:

 - The Future Conditions Index measures the expected direction of conditions in the U.S. casino gaming industry over the coming six months.
-It is based on the following three components: economic conditions (measured as Oxford Economics’ forecast for growth in personal disposable income, household net worth and consumer spending on services), consumer intentions to visit a casino in the future, and the aggregate sentiment expressed in the Gaming Executive Panel.
+It is based on the following three components: economic conditions (measured as Oxford Economics’ forecast for growth in personal disposable income, household net worth, and consumer spending on services), consumer intentions to visit a casino in the future, and the aggregate sentiment expressed in the Gaming Executive Panel.
 The Future Conditions Index is scaled so that index values correspond to the expected growth rate in industry conditions as measured by the Current Conditions Index.
-For example, an index value of 103 is consistent with a 3% annualized pace of expected growth.
+For example, an index values of 103 is consistent with a 3 percent annualized pace of expected growth.

 - The economic conditions measure is based on Oxford Economics’ forecast of growth in real disposable income, household net worth, and consumer spending on services.
 The components of the index were selected based on the contribution each indicator makes to predicting future movements in the Current Conditions Index.
 Casino executive sentiment is measured through the aggregate measure of positive responses minus negative responses across a set of survey questions.

 - For example, one of the survey questions included in this aggregate is the pace of hiring new employees.
 The net positive response for that question is calculated as the share of responses that expect an increase in the pace of hiring new employees over the next three to six months, minus the share that expect a decrease in hiring.
 This net positive response is averaged with responses to a selected set of other survey questions (e.g., pace of revenue growth, pace of growth in wages and benefits, expectations of future business conditions) to calculate the average net positive response as a measure of casino executive sentiment.

 - The Future Conditions Index is based in part on Oxford Economics’ outlook for the economy: